 Many companies offer interview trips to prospective employees.
 Students should check with their major professor and supervisor (if a teaching assistant) before going on interview trips.
-Students on appointment must submit a Travel Notification Form (Personal) for CBE Graduate Students form prior to departure (www.cbe.iastate.edu/current-students/forms).
+Students on appointment must notify their major professor and the Graduate Adviser prior to departure (www.cbe.iastate.edu/current-students/forms).